 5) Will we present our research?

-—-Yes, for summer 2021 we will be doing 15 minute oral presentations at the end of our summer program virtually and then a research poster presentation in March of 2022.
+—-Yes, for summer 2022 we will be doing 15 minute virtual oral presentations at the end of our summer program and then a research poster presentation in March of 2023.

 6) I am a freshman or senior, can I still apply?

 —Per our statewide efforts, we are working on recruiting sophomores or new transfer juniors to our program, though we will read all applications.
 More research opportunities can be found a http://research.berkeley.edu